thiro2003/Facial_Attendance_System/README.md

 # Face Recognition Attendance System

 A Flask-based attendance system that uses face recognition to mark daily attendance.
 Users can register with their face image, and the system automatically marks attendance for recognized faces.
-It also auto-marks users as absent if not detected for the day.

 ## Features
 - User Registration: Upload your face image, name, email, and password.